Treasures of Grace

 4. Children are not permitted to use cell phones (see “Technology”).

-Parents, for the safety of all the children, please let your child(ren) know that they are not to leave their classes and find you during the Co-op morning.
-All children must be under the supervision of an adult at all times during Co-op.
-If you know that your child is struggling and needs you at times during the Co-op mornings, please communicate that to the child’s Teachers and the Morning Supervisors.
+Parents, for the safety of all the children, please let your child(ren) know that they are not to leave their classes to find you during the co-op morning.
+All children must be under the supervision of an adult at all times during co-op.
+If you know that your child is struggling and needs you at times during the co-op mornings, please communicate that to the child’s Teachers and the Morning Supervisors.
 We prefer that all children be in their assigned classes.
-However, we understand that different children struggle at different times and will at times need their Mom.
+However, we understand that different children struggle at different times and will at times need their mom.
 The Morning Supervisors will help make a plan with you and the Teachers in the classroom to help your child.

 Student Discipline Policy: